Barolo

 about this subregion

-The Barolo wine region is renowned for producing some of the world's most esteemed and complex red wines.
+The Barolo wine region, 16 km away from Barbaresco, is renowned for producing some of the world's most esteemed and complex red wines.
 Nestled within the Langhe hills, the Barolo wine region encompasses several villages, including Barolo itself, along with Castiglione Falletto, Serralunga d'Alba, La Morra, and Monforte d'Alba.
 These villages are characterized by their unique terroirs, which are a result of varying altitudes, soil compositions, and microclimates.

 The region's predominant grape variety is Nebbiolo, which thrives in the local conditions.
 The Nebbiolo grape, known for its thin skin and high tannin content, is responsible for the production of Barolo wine.
 The wines typically exhibit robust tannins, deep flavors of dark fruits, roses, and earthy undertones.
 They require extended aging, often several years or even decades, to fully develop their complexity and reach their peak.